 Review Other Benefits Changes

 When you retire, the availability of benefits may change.
-In addition, the benefits coverage you had as an active member may also differ.
+In addition, your benefits coverage may differ from what you had as an active member.
 Consider these variables when making your decisions about finances and healthcare coverage for retirement.
-For a comprehensive look at your benefit options at retirement, read the Planning To Retire booklet.
+For a comprehensive look at your benefits options at retirement, read the Planning To Retire booklet.